 - Addictions (gambling, sex, alcohol and drugs)

 I am able to treat all of the above mentioned presenting difficulties within my private practice in the town of Dorchester, Dorset.
 However, I have a particular interest in treating Post Traumatic Stress Disorder and complex trauma, also I have a great deal of experience in treating Obsessive Compulsive Disorder (OCD).
-I am a qualified EMDR Therapist which is a very effective for trauma focussed treatment.
+I am a qualified EMDR Therapist which can be very effective for trauma focussed treatment.

 Alongside a CBT approach to my work, I incorporate a person centred approach and aspects of Mindfulness, Schema Focused Therapy (SFT) and Compassion Focused Therapy (CFT).
 At all times I seek to offer a professional, confidential and friendly service to my patients.

 Training, qualifications & experience

 I am a qualified Cognitive Behavioural Therapist with a Masters Level degree in CBT (MSc CBT), an Honours Degree in Social Work (BA Hons) and a post-graduate certificate in Assessing Risk in Mental Health.
 Also, I am a qualified EMDR Therapist.
 I am an accredited member of the British Association of Behavioural and Cognitive Psychotherapists (BABCP).
 I have also completed the first part of training in Schema Focused Therapy.

 I have been working with people with severe and enduring mental health difficulties in a variety of settings over the past 10 years, I have worked in both inpatient and outpatient settings.
 I have previously worked in a secure forensic environment and also in the community working systemically with young offenders and their families.
-Four years ago I was working as a Psychological Therapist in a complex cases team in East Anglia before moving to Dorset with my wife and family.
-Currently I am employed part-time as a Psychological Therapist in a primary care NHS setting in Dorset where I provide treatment for patients suffering from depression and anxiety.
+Five years ago I was working as a Psychological Therapist in a complex cases team in East Anglia before moving to Dorset with my wife and family.
+Currently I am employed part-time as a Psychological Therapist in a primary care NHS setting in Dorset.
 I am currently available to work privately all day on Mondays and Fridays.